h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 **Notes**:

-- Transformer refers to the DAI internal terms (e.g., like a target-encoding transformer for tabular data).
+- Transformer refers to the Driverless AI internal terms (e.g., like a target-encoding transformer for tabular data).
 To learn more about Driverless AI Transformations, please refer to [this](https://docs.h2o.ai/driverless-ai/latest-stable/docs/userguide/transformations.html?highlight=target%20encoding) documentation

 - This modeling approach supports classification and regression experiments